-- Represented The Coca-Cola Company defending patent infringement claims brought against its Freestyle® soft drink dispenser.
+- Represented a major American beverage company defending patent infringement claims brought against its soft drink dispenser..

-- Represented Toyota Motor Sales in economic loss cases arising from alleged sudden unintended acceleration incidents.
+- Represented a Japanese multinational automotive manufacturer in economic loss cases arising from alleged sudden unintended acceleration incidents.

-- Represents Porsche Cars North America Inc. and Porsche AG in multidistrict class action litigation in San Francisco in the Volkswagen “Clean Diesel” MDL.
+- Represents a German luxury car manufacturer and its exclusive U.S. importer in multidistrict class action litigation in San Francisco in the Volkswagen “Clean Diesel” MDL.